History of Bangladesh (1971–present): War crimes tribunal

-2013 Shahbag protests, Protest against the war criminals in Shahbagh, Bangladesh.
+2013 Shahbag protests, Protests demanding the punishment for war criminals in Shahbagh, Bangladesh.

-During the 2008 general election, the Awami League (AL) pledged to establish the tribunals in response to long-standing calls for trying war criminals.
+During the 2008 general election, the Awami League pledged to establish the tribunals in response to long-standing calls for trying war criminals.
 The first indictments were issued in 2010.
-However, the main perpetrator of war crimes, the Pakistani military, remained out of the reach of the courts.
+However, the Pakistani military, who were the main combatants of the 1971 Liberation War, were not subject to the proceedings of the courts.

 The government set up the tribunal after the Awami League won the general election in December 2008 with a more than two-thirds majority in parliament.
 The War Crimes Fact Finding Committee, tasked to investigate and find evidence, completed its report in 2008, identifying 1,600 suspects.
 Prior to the formation of the ICT, the United Nations Development Programme offered assistance in 2009 on the tribunal's formation.
 In 2009, the parliament amended the 1973 act that authorised such a tribunal to update it.

 Third Hasina administration, 2014–2019

 A general election was held on 5 January 2014, in accordance with the constitutional requirement that the election must take place within the 90-day period before the expiration of the term of the parliament on 24 January 2014.
 The buildup to the election was marred by violence.
 The opposition BNP agitated for restoration of the caretaker government system, abolished in June 2011 when parliament, under Prime Minister Hasina, passed the 15th amendment of the constitution.
 Jamaat-e-Islami (JI), once a BNP ally, protested against the International Crimes Tribunal and its conviction and execution of JI leaders.
-The BNP and JI were among the 70 percent of registered parties that boycotted the election.
+The BNP and JI were among the 70 per cent of registered parties that boycotted the election.

-The JP threatened to boycott the election too, but was persuaded to participate.
-Out of 300 seats, 233 went to the AL, the JP won 34, and the remainder were divided among minor parties and independent candidates.
+The Jatiya Party threatened to boycott the election too, but was persuaded to participate.
+Out of 300 seats, 233 went to the AL, the Jatiya Party won 34, and the remainder were divided among minor parties and independent candidates.
 More than half of the seats, 153, were uncontested.
-According to The New York Times, voter turnout was low, at 20 percent.
+According to The New York Times, voter turnout was low, at 20 per cent.
 Hasina was sworn in to lead the next government.
-She included three JP members in her cabinet.
+She included three Jatiya Party members in her cabinet.